Karwelox/VisuaLive/ReadMe.md

 * These values are continuously summed up. <br>
 * If this sum is over a certain threshold, an OSC message is sent to TouchDesigner.
 The function of this message is to trigger the lighting system.<br>

+## Manual Mode

+It is possible to change the next visual art to show, clicking the key "ENTER".
+The next selected visual will be selected randomly from the set of visuals

 # JUCE